luederb/Luederb/README.md

 <h1 align="center"> Hi 👋, I'm Lüder </h3>

 <p >Besides Kite Surfing, and beeing with my son, I really enjoy going on adventures in the world and creating and fixing things.
 I love woodworking and engineering and creating and designing web-applications / apps.
-Currently I'm living in Tunis, Tunesia, moving back to Germany in March / April `24. </p>
+Currently I'm living in Tunis, Tunesia, moving back to Germany in April `24. </p>
 <h2></h2>
 <ul>
   <li>Student at <a href="https://github.com/neuefische" >neue Fische</a></li>